on the Historic Roycroft Campus

 The Museum is the new permanent home of the Campus’ historic collection of documents, books, furniture, and artwork; showcasing the Roycroft’s history and Elbert Hubbard’s legacy.
 This expansion of the guest experience provides visitors the opportunity to see rare, one-of-a-kind letters and artifacts, and learn more about the people, products and philosophy that made Hubbard and the Roycroft an important part of the Arts & Crafts Movement.
 Among the notable artifacts is personal correspondence from Hubbard to family members and friends, including the last piece of correspondence he wrote - a postcard to his mother on the day he departed for his voyage aboard the Lusitania, in which he and hundreds of others perished when the ship was struck by a torpedo fired from a German submarine in May, 1915 during the First World War.

-The Museum is open to the public Wednesdays – Sundays from 10 am to 5 pm.
+The Museum is open to the public Wednesdays – Saturdays from 10 am to 5 pm.

 General admission is $5 per person, members of the Roycroft Campus enjoy complimentary access.